Justin Turner Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fourth-best in MLB.

-- The Blue Jays have a 4.11 team ERA that ranks 13th across all league pitching staffs.
+- The Blue Jays have the 13th-ranked team ERA among all MLB pitching staffs (4.12).

-- Blue Jays pitchers combine to allow 42 total home runs at a clip of 1.4 per game (to rank 24th in baseball).
+- Blue Jays pitchers combine to allow 42 total home runs at a rate of 1.4 per game (to rank 22nd in baseball).

-- Manoah gets the start for the Blue Jays, his seventh of the season.
-He is 1-1 with a 4.88 ERA and 28 strikeouts in 31 1/3 innings pitched.
+- Gausman (2-2 with a 2.33 ERA and 54 strikeouts in 38 2/3 innings pitched) makes the start for the Blue Jays, his seventh of the season.

-- In his last time out on Friday, the right-hander tossed five innings against the Seattle Mariners, giving up two earned runs while surrendering six hits.
+- His last appearance came on Saturday against the Seattle Mariners, when the righty tossed seven scoreless innings while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.